-Bringing your kitchen along for the ride while traveling is one of the best things about RVing.
+Bringing your kitchen along for the ride while traveling is one of the best things about RV camping.
 Your RV kitchen helps you save money since you don’t have to eat out every meal while on the road and it allows you to eat your favorite home-cooked meals no matter where you are.

-With all that being said, there is no getting around the fact that using your RV kitchen is going to be slightly different than cooking in your kitchen at home.
+With that being said, there is no getting around the fact that using your RV kitchen is going to be slightly different than cooking in your kitchen at home.
 We’ve put together a list of must-have RV kitchen items that will make your life easier while cooking in your home away from home.

 1. French Press

 The best part of waking up in the great outdoors just might be your favorite coffee in your cup.
 The drip coffee maker you have at home takes up a lot of counterspace, takes a lot of energy to run, and comes with a very fragile glass coffee pot.
 None of these things are compatible with life in an RV or travel trailer.

 A french press takes up little space, requires only propane to heat up water, and honestly makes better-tasting coffee.
 They’re also extremely affordable and make enough coffee for several people.
 It’s the smarter choice.

 2. Spice Storage Rack